perfumerlabs/images/upload/api.md

 ### Upload a file

-POST /file - upload a file, provide a file within form-data body with a key "file".
+POST /file - upload a file, provide a file within form-data body with a key "file" and scope key (optional).

 Response: JSON with 3 fields - status, digest, download.